Is Financial Aid available in the summer?

 - Federal financial aid will not be awarded until you are enrolled at least half time in summer classes.

-- If you borrow Direct Loans for Summer 2020, it may affect your total loan eligibility for Fall 2020.
-If you intend to utilize Direct Subsidized and/or Unsubsidized Loans for Summer 2020 and Fall 2020, you should contact your financial aid counselor.
-If you will receive OK Promise, please list it on the application.
+- If you borrow Direct Loans for Summer 2021, it may affect your total loan eligibility for Fall 2021.
+If you intend to utilize Direct Subsidized and/or Unsubsidized Loans for Summer 2021 and Fall 2021, you should contact your Financial Aid Counselor.
+If you receive the Oklahoma’s Promise Grant, please list it on the application.
 Hurricane Pledge and TU scholarships are not available in the summer.

 - You must electronically accept your summer Direct Loans online in the TU Portal in order for the loans to be processed.

 - To apply for a Graduate PLUS (GPLUS) Loan or Direct Parent PLUS (PLUS) Loan, the graduate student or undergraduate student’s parent must go to studentaid.gov, click on “Apply for a PLUS Loan for Graduate School,” under the “In School” tab or click on “Apply for a Parent PLUS Loan” under the “Parent” tab.
 Complete the steps for an immediate credit decision.

 - If you are not maintaining Satisfactory Academic Progress (SAP) prior to the summer term, you are not eligible for summer federal financial aid.
 Student Financial Services reviews files for summer aid after the prior semester grades have been posted to the student academic transcript.
 You must meet the Satisfactory Academic Progress (SAP) policy requirement at the end of each semester.
 For more information, please refer to the Satisfactory Academic Policy requirements.

 Minimum Enrollment Requirements For Student Loans